nodejs/node/README.md

 [open governance model](./CONTRIBUTING.md#governance).

-We intend to release, with increasing regularity, releases which are compatible with npm ecosystem that has been built to date for node.js.
+We intend to release, with increasing regularity, releases which are compatible with the npm ecosystem that has been built to date for node.js.

 ### To build: